vmarrone/Doc-Intel-2024/DocIntel.md

 The Document Intelligence view opens in a new tab and displays the uploaded document and the fields defined.
 Since this is the first document for this use case, the confidence thresholds have not been met for Auto-fill or Fully Automated processing.

-Agents will manually review documents and train the AI until the indicated confidence score thresholds are met.
+Agents will manually review documents and train AI until the indicated confidence score thresholds are met.

 Simply help train AI by: